-I often wondered how our Marx fit into all this.
+How “hierarchical structures” work is a subject of lifelong interest for me.
+So, I often wondered how our Marx fit into all this.
 If he indeed rendered some mysterious service to the Magazine, I could not see what it was.
 It would have taken a shrewd sleuth to untangle that mystery.
 But, Miss Handicrafts gave me a painfully articulated answer: “I think the publisher hired Marx because of his honesty.”
-Haha, honesty!
 I gathered that what they all felt towards Marx was, for very obvious reasons, “condescending respect”.
-It was a delicate sensitivity which was often expressed through a deafening silence and sentimental rationalizations which suggested that he was not as incompetent as he appears.
+It was a delicate sensitivity which was often expressed by a deafening silence and mushy rationalizations which suggested that he was not as incompetent as he appears.
 But, deep inside they knew that it was a lost battle.

 The publisher himself, however, lacked such sensitivity.
-The week I joined the office, I remember him dropping into the office to ask, “Is Mr. Marx taking care of you properly?”
+The week I joined, I remember him dropping into the office to ask, “Is Mr. Marx taking care of you properly?”
 When I said, “Yes”, helplessly, he replied, “You must be joking.
 I know that he is not capable of anything.”
-It would soon become clear to me that he meant it.
+It would soon be clear to me that he meant it.
 He once had fourteen Magazines, and from what I have heard, he did not inherit these Magazines.
-Unlike the editors ejected from JNU, he probably has a decent IQ.
+Unlike the editors ejected from JNU, he must be having a decent IQ.
 He must be a clever dude.

 Michelle had a far more subtle attitude towards handing out compliments.
 The feminine malice of her compliments would inflict pain in so insidious a manner.
 “Mr. Marx is very down to earth, but an utterly incompetent manager.”
 “Mr. Marx is nice and everything, but when it comes to substantive matters, he is a sleepy boss.
-He never gave me any feedback.
+I have never received any feedback.
 There were two very good journalists here.
 They had to leave because of this nonsense.”
-When she spoke, it was with great sadness and a sympathetic expression on her face.
+All this would be said with great sadness and a sympathetic expression on her face.
 At best, her compliments meant that “He is a very humble person who has a lot to be humble about.”
 I am the biggest fan of being nice, but to me, there is nothing more unbearable than thinking of myself as someone whose sole merit is interpersonal nicety.

 Humility.
 Ha, the all-excusing virtue!

 Her back-handed compliments had a distinct flair.
-They were unsurpassed in its lameness, and were often along these lines: “God’s-Perfect-Exercise-In-Structural-Mathematics tries to be a big fashionista, but she does not have taste or discretion.
+They were unsurpassed in its lameness, and were often along these lines: “She tries to be a big fashionista, but lacks taste or discretion.
 But, I really do admire her spirit.”
-“Miss Touch Me Not is smart and talkative, but it is not hard to see why she stays up in the night.”
+“She is smart and talkative, but it is not hard to see why she stays up in the night.”
 “Miss Doll is very articulate, but lacks substance.
 I admire such people, because I do not have that talent.
 God knows what she did at Economic Times!”
 “Good body.
-God’s-Perfect-Exercise-In-Structural-Mathematics would look great if we cut out her face.”
+She would have looked awesome if we cut out her face.”
 “Mr. Marx’s wife looks very old and ugly, but I am glad that his search for a suitor has finally come to an end.”
 But, when she glared at a regional language actress we saw in the market and screamed: “So simple, but she looks so mediocre.”
 I had to run.
 The actress had looked at us affectionately.

 When he said, “With all your intellectual ammunition, you cannot see this!
 What I am worried about is you, and not me.”, he actually meant that I am a noob to miss the fact that messing with him can be dangerous.
 When he told my father that a boy who is always on Facebook cannot be normal, he meant that if I stayed anymore in Delhi, he will soon be having yummy wheat balls for his breakfast.